grid-line

 But how do you actually predict consumer trends and demand?

-Below, we’ll lay out a step-by-step guide to trend forecasting so that your company can launch products and services that align with consumer demand.
+Below, we’ll lay out a step-by-step guide to trend forecasting so that your company can launch products and services that align with future consumer demand.

 What is Trend Forecasting?